cwru-robotics/cwru_scripts/README.md

 This repository contains scripts that allow for end users and lab assistants to easily set up computers for ROS work after a fresh installation of Ubuntu as well as install useful packages and resources.

+The scripts in this repository are also meant for students who want to develop for the daVinci research kit.

 **EECS 376 Students**:  Please check the mobile_robotics subdirectory.

 To run a script, make sure its permissions are correct: